Disocactus phyllanthoides (DC.) Barthlott

 Cactus phyllanthoides (basionym), Cereus phyllanthoides, Epiphyllum phyllanthoides, Nopalxochia phyllanthoides, Phyllocactus phyllanthoides

-Disocactus phyllanthoides is an easy to grow, branching, jungle cactus with green or reddish stems up to 3.3 feet (1 m) long.
-The primary stems are up to 16 inches (40 cm) long and 0.25 inch (0.6 cm) thick, woody at base and flattened at apex.
+Disocactus phyllanthoides is a freely-branching epiphytic cactus with green or reddish stems that grow up to 3.3 feet (1 m) long.
+The primary stems are up to 16 inches (40 cm) long and 0.25 inch (0.6 cm) thick, woody at the base and flattened at the apex.
 The secondary stems are flat, lanceolate, acute with coarsely scalloped margins, toothed, up to 12 inches (30 cm) long and up to 2 inches (5 cm) wide.
-The flowers are funnel-shaped, pink, up to 4 inches (10 cm) long and up to 3.5 inches (9 cm) wide.
-The fruits are ellipsoid, up to 1.6 inches (4 cm) long, with low ribs, green at first, later red.
+Flowers are pink, funnel-shaped, up to 4 inches (10 cm) long and up to 3.5 inches (9 cm) wide.
+Ellipsoid fruits are up to 1.6 inches (4 cm) long and slowly ripen from green to red.

 USDA hardiness zones 9a to 11b: from 20 °F (−6.7 °C) to 50 °F (+10 °C).